ParedesGab/PP1/README.md

 ## Bugs
 + ### Solved bugs
   1. The nav element was initially written as "navigation".
         - Solution: this mistake was spotted and corrected.

   2. I used the flex:1 0 auto, to not shrink the main content, and push the footer down.
 However, the layout was not working.
         - Solution: A Devtools warning message showed me that the CSS body selector had a declaration of flex:display instead of display:flex.
 This was corrected accordingly.

   3. At some point, the header width was larger than the main section width.
 As a result, the use of the responsive dimensions of devtools was not possible.
         - Solution: A red background color was used to check where the error might be coming from, and it was due to the size of one picture.
 Given that the header had a CSS width property of 100%, it was a adjusting to the width of this picture.
 This was resolved by resizing the picture.

   4. WAVE showed the below error in the navigation bar.
-The error was googled and it happened because wave is likely not recognizing the i tag of the Font Awesome link.
+        - Solution: The error was googled and it happened because wave is likely not recognizing the i tag of the Font Awesome link.
 This was solved by adding a span element: "<span>Hamburger label</span>"
       ![bug WAVE](documentation/bugs/bug-wave.png)

   5. HTML validator showed that the meta keywords were missing for the newsletter page.
-This was added accordingly.
+        - Solution: This was added accordingly.

   6. In the successful page, the "Return to home page" was initially a button element placed as descendant of an anchor element.
-HTML validator showed this error and this was corrected by removing the button element, and using only the anchor element.
+HTML validator showed this error.
+        - Solution: This was corrected by removing the button element, and using only the anchor element.
     ![bug WAVE](documentation/bugs/bug-successful-page.png)

+---
 ### Unfixed Bugs

   -  The successful.html file has a different indentation than the other html files.
 Namely, 1 tab is 8 spaces instead of 4.
 This "error" was googled, consulted with the mentor, and the indent-rainbow extension was installed but this issue persisted.
 The file could be deleted and a new one created, but it was decided to report this as an unfixed bug so that it could be discussed.